dmitrijsg123/Fundamentals_of_Data_Analysis_Project/README.md

 Linear Regression can be further classified into two types – Simple and Multiple Linear Regression.
 In this project we employ Simple Linear Regression technique where we have one independent and one dependent variable.
 It is the simplest form of Linear Regression where we fit a straight line to the data.

 Structure of the project<br>
-We would like to divide the project into 3 main parts.<br>
+Initial idea of the project wasd to divide it into 3 main parts:<br>
 1. What is Simple Linear Regression?<br>
 Its importance and implementation.<br>
 Maths behind the Simple Linear Regression.<br><br>